jiwon-seattle/VendorOrderTracker.Solution/README.md

 ## Support and contact details

 Any feedbacks are appreciated!
-Please contact us at our email: [Jiwon Han](mailto:jiwon1.han@gmail.com).
+Please contact at our email: [Jiwon Han](mailto:jiwon1.han@gmail.com).

 ### License